bouzaien/my-website/content/authors/youssef-doubli/_index.md

 ---
 # Display name
-name: Youssef Doubli
+title: "Youssef Doubli"

 # Username (this should match the folder name)
 authors:
-- youssef-doubli
+- "youssef-doubli"

 # Is this the primary user of the site?
 superuser: false